opportus/object-mapper/README.md

 Use this solution for mapping (differently typed or not) objects via extensible strategies and controls.

-Leverage this solution by delegating to it patternable control strategies over source and target objects to:
+Leverage this solution by delegating to it patternable controls over source and target objects to:

--   Decouple these objects (models or services) from your codebase
+-   Decouple these objects (data models or services) from your codebase
 -   Dynamically define control flow over data being transferred
 -   Dynamically define data model